ChiaraBachechi/roadRouting/README.md

 - _n_ address of the local Neo4j instance
 - _u_ user of the local Neo4j instance
 - _p_ password of the local Neo4j instance
-- _f_ name of the file where to save the graph with extention '.graphml'
+- _f_ name of the file where to save the graph with extention '.graphml' (this file will be created by the script and automatically placed in the import folder of neo4j)

 ### import point of interest